 The first thing you need to do is check the quality of your sublimation ink.
 You might be using a low-quality dye or even the wrong type of sublimation ink for your project.

 If you are not sure, ask the supplier which dye is compatible with your sublimation printer, or do some research on the internet.
-Once you have determined the quality of your ink, you can move on to the next step.

 2. Use a High-Quality Sublimation Paper

 Secondly, you need to make sure you are using a good quality sublimation paper.
 The type of paper you use will make a big difference in the quality of your print.
-If the prints are bright and vibrant on the transfer paper, chances are they will produce better results on the substrate too.

 3. Adjust Your Printer Settings